tocttou/tocttou.github.io/_posts/2018-12-17-better-error-handling-in-kotlin-with-either-type.md

 title: Better Error Handling In Kotlin With Either Type
 published: true
 ---
 One of the biggest pain points I face while working on any project in any language is to decide the points where errors and exceptions should be handled.
-Ideally one should handle all possible exceptions.
+Ideally one should handle all possible exceptions (the ones you can recover from).
 There are two places where an exception can be handled - function definition-site and function call-site.

 Handling the exception at definition-site sounds more logical because that helps us encapsulate the implementation of that function completely.
 There are two major problems with this approach:
 1. There is no way to tell the caller about the exception without throwing it again and handling it again at the call-site.
 This becomes necessary in cases where the event of an exception can alter the way in which the program proceeds instead of halting completely.